A cPanel account is often created by the server root user or the reseller who owns the cPanel account when setting up the account the first time.

 Your cPanel username is not the email you used to sign up for the hosting account nor does cPanel Inc have anything to do with it.

-Most of the time, your web hosting provider or cPanel reseller will derive the cPanel username from the domain name that was used to order the web hosting account.
+More often than not, your web hosting provider or cPanel reseller will derive the cPanel username from the domain name that was used to order the web hosting account.

 So if the domain name is "nicedoggie.com", the cPanel username may be something like "nicedog" or even "nicedogg".

 To find your cPanel username, you can either: